 Number Part Name Details

-1 Options Press to enter Goals, Language, Weight, Age, and Target Heart Rate information, More Options
+0 Option Press to enter Goals, Language, Weight, Age, and Target Heart Rate information, or to select More Options.

-Press More Metrics to view additional metric information
+Press More Metrics to view additional metric information.

 Metrics:

 Percent Complete

 Time in Zone

 Segment Time Remaining

 Average Speed

 Pace - Treadmill only

 Calories per Minute

 Calories per Hour

 • WATTS

 • METS

 Target HR

 Average HR

 Elevations - Treadmill and climber only

 Stride Length - AMT only

 Show All

 • OFF

-Note: If your AMT has a Metrics key, press that key to view your metrics information.

-1 Back Returns user to the previous screen
+• Back Returns user to the previous screen.

-Ø Pause For Treadmills: Pauses treadmill during a workout.
+12 Pause For Treadmills: Pauses treadmill during a workout.

 For Self-powered Equipment: Functions as a reset key.
 Pressing it stops the workout program and displays the workout summary.

-B OK and Up/Down arrows Use to navigate options and settings
+B OK and Up/Down arrows Use to navigate options and settings.

-• Speed or Intensity Indicator AMT, AMT with Open Stride TM , bike, treadmill, EFX (single), and EFX (dual)

-Number Part Name Details Œ Incline or Resistance Indicator Treadmill, EFX (dual), climber, and AMT with Open Stride TM © Number pad Use to enter numerical information such as age, weight, and passwords.
+Number Part Name Details 14 Speed or Intensity Indicator AMT, AMT with Open Stride TM , bike, treadmill, EFX (single), and EFX (dual) 15 Incline or Resistance Indicator Treadmill, EFX (dual), climber, and AMT with Open Stride $^{\text{TM}}$ 16 Number pad Use to enter numerical information such as age, weight, channel numbers, and passwords.
 Press Clear to delete the numbers entered.
 Press Enter after you have entered numbers on this number pad.